occopus/docs/sphinx/source/user/tutorial-basic.rst

 In this example, the following feature(s) will be demonstrated:

  - creating a node with basic contextualisation
- - passing ip address of a node to another node
  - using the ec2 resource handler

 **Prerequisites**